 Her shimmering silver gown was a talked-about highlight of the season premiere, and during the Aug.
 24 episode, when contestants created fashions from recycled materials, Ife won top honors for her newspaper-fabric dress with vinyl fringe and bottle-cap buttons.
-It’ll be featured in an upcoming issue of Marie-Claire magazine.
+It, and she, were featured in the October 2017 issue of Marie-Claire magazine.

 “Ayana was a wonderful student during her time at MTSU,” said Dr. Rick Cottle, an assistant professor of textiles, merchandising and design.
 “Students and faculty both recognized her talent, work ethic and integrity.”

 Ife’s website, www.ayanaife.com, shows photos of various fashions that cover the entire body.
 Some of the outfits include head coverings, making them practical and beautiful for women whose religions encourage headdresses as well as women who enjoy wearing scarves.

 “While using contemporary design elements, we resolve the number one concern of our modest sisters, which is unnecessary layering of clothing and sizing up to cover specific body parts,” the website states.